Tail-adaptive Bayesian shrinkage: Introduction

 \section{Introduction}

-Development of sophisticated data acquisition techniques in gene expression microarray among many other fields triggered the development of innovative statistical methods \citep{friedman2001elements,buhlmann2011statistics,hastie2015statistical} to identify relevant predictors associated with a response out of a large number of predictors, but only with a smaller number of samples.
-This `large $p$, small $n$' paradigm is arguably the most researched topic in the last decade.
+The advancement of sophisticated data acquisition techniques in gene expression microarrays, as well as other fields, has spurred the development of innovative statistical methods \citep{friedman2001elements,buhlmann2011statistics,hastie2015statistical}.
+One of the crucial goals of statistical analysis in these studies is to identify relevant predictors associated with a response variable from a large pool of predictors, despite having a limited number of samples.
+We consider the framework of sparse linear regression, where the data is given by: